CAR-T & the Future of Blood Cancer Debate SeriesEp 1 of 4

 Without a doubt.

-In relapsed or refractory diffuse large B-cell lymphoma, a notoriously aggressive and unforgiving disease once it escapes standard chemotherapy.
+In relapsed or refractory diffuse large B-cell lymphoma.
+A notoriously aggressive and unforgiving disease once it escapes standard chemotherapy.

 Exactly.
 A patient population that historically had a life expectancy of roughly six months.
-Yet a single infusion of axi-cel yielded a 72% overall response rate and a staggering 51% complete response rate.
+Yet a single infusion of axicell yielded a 72% overall response rate and a staggering 51% complete response rate.
 Over half of these terminal patients saw their cancer entirely eradicated.

 That's a compelling argument.
-But have you considered?
+But have you considered

 And this isn't just a temporary reprieve.
 Let me finish this thought.
 Because we have historical proof of concepts that underscored the profound longevity of this approach.
 Take the case of Bill Ludwig in 2010.
 He was a retired corrections officer battling chronic lymphocytic leukemia.
-He had tumors throughout his body, his bone marrow was packed with cancer, and he was given mere months to live.
+He had tumors throughout his body.
+His bone marrow was packed with cancer, and he was given mere months to live.

 The very first adult patient, right?